Conditional Aalen--Johansen estimation: Asymptotic normality

 are bounded in neighborhood of $x$. \end{assumption} \begin{remark} The more detailed Assumption~\ref{ass:bounded} is consistent with Assumption~\ref{ass:moment_N} and $\delta>2$. \end{remark} Before we state the main result regarding the finite-dimensional distributions, we introduce some additional notation for terms involved in the limiting covariance processes:

 In terms of kernel functions, we also define the following shorthand notation.

 Note that $\phi$ is independent of $n$.
 Finally, we introduce the empirical processes

 It is worth noting that the above processes are not centered, though the bias term is seen to vanish in the asymptotic results below.
-Elements of the proof of the following proposition relate to~\cite{Dabrowska1987}. \begin{proposition}[Finite dimensional distributions] Let $\theta$ be strictly below the right endpoint of the support of $R$.
-It then holds that
+Elements of the proof of the following proposition relate to~\cite{Dabrowska1987}. \begin{proposition}[Finite dimensional distributions] the limit being a centered Gaussian process with { } \end{proposition} In similar fashion, we may establish convergence of the finite dimensional distributions across states.
+It being completely analogous to the previous result, we omit the proof. \begin{proposition}[Joint finite dimensional distributions] the limit being a centered Gaussian process with { } \end{proposition}